Oil gains more than 1% on Saudi supply doubts, Mideast tensions

 “The fund community faded the attack last week on the assumption that supply would return very quickly, but the reality is likely to be different,” said Virendra Chauhan, an Energy Aspects analyst in Singapore.

-Tensions in the Middle East have escalated since the attack, and the Pentagon has ordered additional U.S. troops to be deployed in the Gulf region to strengthen Saudi Arabia’s air and missile defense.
+Tensions in the Middle East have escalated since the attack, and the Pentagon has ordered additional U.S. troops to be deployed in the Gulf region to strengthen Saudi Arabia’s air and missile defenses.

 U.S. Secretary of State Mike Pompeo said on Sunday the troops are for “deterrence and defense” and that Washington aimed to avoid war with Iran.